industrial-edge/iih-essentials-development-kit-getting-started/examples/Production_data_example.md

 ![deploy VFC](../examples/graphics/csv-data-arrangement-flow.PNG)

-Once the data are formatted in the correct way and sent to `csv` node, the CSV file can be saved by the flow in the Application Volumes of the edge device on which the NodeRED application is installed.
+Once the data are formatted in the correct way and sent to `csv` node, the CSV file is saved by the flow in the Application Volumes of the edge device on which the NodeRED application is installed.
 This operation is performed by the `file` node of `node-red` library.

+To download the CSV file created, simply go to your edge device, select NodeRED application inside the *Management* menu and click on *Download* action.
+The file will be locally saved on your PC.

 ![deploy VFC](../examples/graphics/download-csv-file.PNG)